DARPA-ASKEM/knowledge-middleware/README.md

 will be specified in `enabled`.

 The `.env` will be used to specify the `MOCK_TA1` setting as well as the appropriate endpoints and can be passed into the test suite with:
 ```
 poetry shell && export $(cat .env | xargs) && pytest -s
 ```

+Run `poetry run poe report`, to generate `tests/output/report.json` which contains the status of each scenario and operation.

+Once the report has been generated, run `poetry run streamlit run tests/Home.py` to run the web interface into the test suite, which will be available at `http://localhost:8501`.

+> Note: if the tests fail, `poetry poe` will exit and not generate a report.
+To work around this, run `pytest --json-report --json-report-file=tests/output/tests.json` then `python tests/report.py` manually.

 ## License